Praise for the Finance Curse

 The book opens a serious fight with the very fundamentals of finance and its so-called expert institutions and cultures.
 The Finance Curse is a global call to action.

-Having exposed the curse of the oil-dominated economies in his superb Poisoned Wells, Nicholas Shaxson is now deploying his forensic skills to expose the curse of finance in general and of the City of London in particular.
-If you want to understand why walls of money can be bad for an economy like Britain’s, and what we should do about it, the Finance Curse is essential reading.
+Having exposed the curse of the oil-dominated economies in his superb Poisoned Wells, Nicholas Shaxson is now deploying his forensic skills to expose the curse of finance in general and of the City of London in particular. . . . the Finance Curse is essential reading.

 ‘This superbly written book shows definitively how global finance has been grossly mis-sold to us all.
 It’s a must-read for anyone who lives, works and spends in this country’